Essilor Lenses: lenses for prescription glasses.

 Recent low cost non varilux lenses include Quadro,Assent and Accord (though there a myriad of digitised and non digitised options) as examples of simple back surface designs and don’t offer customisation.

-Digital devices eg smart phones are changing our visual needs and ranges.
-The typical working distances are being modified by the growing use of digital devices.
-Today more and more time is spent on digital devices hence the evolution of specfic lens designs.
+Digital devices, e.g. smartphones, are changing our visual needs and ranges.
+The growing use of digital devices is modifying the typical working distances.
+Today more and more time is spent on digital devices hence the evolution of specific lens designs.

 tired eyes and often associated neck and shoulder pain.

-Near vision tasks, especially reading, are becoming even more challenging as characters are becoming smaller and digital devices are being held closer.
+Near vision tasks, especially reading, are becoming even more challenging as characters become smaller and digital devices are being held closer.

 Digital technology usage means newer optical standards such as reading distances and eye declination have evolved.